sellvana/sellvana/docs/develop/components/fcom.griddle.md

 				>		]
 				>		...

-			* default: `Default column only contains the text value of record`
+			* default: `Default is only contains the text value of record`

-		* editor: `Set editor attribute so that you can choose what input type which contains on column eg. dropdown, textbox or ...`
+		* editor: `Set editor attribute so that you can specify what input type which is contained on table column eg. dropdown, textbox or ...`

 			* Example code: